 A report by American Express and AT Kearney estimated that $533 Billion a year is spent outside of proper procurement channels, this is called maverick spending, and it means that the procurement is not happening according to the agreements made with vendors, which results in additional costs.

-The report identified three key Spend Management opportunities:
+The American Express and AT Kearney report identified three key Spend Management opportunities:

-- Spend Management Visibility: Not having everyone on board means missing data, and therefore poor spend visibility.
+Not having everyone on board means missing data, and therefore poor spend visibility.
 If you don’t know how much is being spent with which vendors, and the details of what is being bought, it is impossible to accurately assess whether you are getting good service or value, and it’s difficult to compare vendors.

 Merely automating is not enough.
 Getting everyone on board, trained and using best practice is a major opportunity.

-This Is How You Improve SRM Workflow
+This Is How You Improve Your SRM Workflow

 The savings in time as well as cost should not be underestimated.
-Having a process, following best practice, and using spend management software, such as PLANERGY, will help you streamline your supplier relationship management, give your employees clear guidelines for purchasing, and allow them to spend more time on their key responsibilities, while giving your organization the insights necessary to continue to review and improve the value of your suppliers to your organization.
+Having a process, following best practice, and using spend management software will help you streamline your supplier relationship management, give your employees clear guidelines for purchasing, and allow them to spend more time on their key responsibilities, while giving your organization the insights necessary to continue to review and improve the value of your suppliers to your organization.